Articles in the series

 At the top of the Agent Workspace, agents can access and monitor activity for the channels they’ve been assigned to (chat, voice, and messaging).
 They can also set their availability status (online, away, or invisible) to make themselves available (or not) to participate in incoming support requests via those channels.

-To learn more about the admin tasks that are specific to the Agent Workspace, see Getting started for administrators in the Zendesk Agent Workspace.
+To learn more about the admin tasks that are specific to the Agent Workspace, see Optimizing the Zendesk Agent Workspace.

 Additional features for increased organizational and business complexity and volume